quicwg/base-drafts/draft-ietf-quic-tls.md

 The TLS authenticated key exchange occurs between two entities: client and server.
 The client initiates the exchange and the server responds.
 If the key exchange completes successfully, both client and server will agree on a secret.
-TLS supports both pre-shared key (PSK) and Diffie-Hellman (DH) key exchange.
+TLS supports both pre-shared key (PSK) and Diffie-Hellman (DH) key exchanges.
 PSK is the basis for 0-RTT; the latter provides perfect forward secrecy (PFS) when the DH keys are destroyed.